troywill/emacs-org-mode-rails-bootstrap/twitter-bootstrap-step-by-step.md

 the minified forms of those files ( bootstrap.min.css and bootstrap.min.js ) to our
 Rails application structure and Rails will detect and incorporate them into the application.

-1.  [ ] Download the Zipfile from Twitter Bootstap website from your web browser or web client.
+1.  [ ] Download the Zipfile from Twitter Bootstrap website from your web browser or web client.

-        # ./bin/fetch-bootstap-zip.sh
+        # ./bin/fetch-bootstrap-zip.sh
         wget http://twitter.github.io/bootstrap/assets/bootstrap.zip

 2.  [ ] Decompress the bootstrap.zip Zip file